r509/r509-ocsp-responder/README.md

 If you have cloned the repo you can build the gem with ```rake gem:build``` and install with ```rake gem:install``` .
 Alternately you can use a prebuilt gem by typing ```gem install r509-ocsp-responder``` .

 ###Set Up config.ru
-Save the below into a config.ru (or rackup) file
+Save the below into a config.ru file

 ```ruby
 require "r509"